 Chair

 Joe was elected to the Board in 2008 and has been serving as President since 2018.
-He is a Plant Manager with Sun Chemical in Burlington, a member of the Business Community, very supportive of inclusive employment and experienced with Community Living Hamilton’s Employment Access service.
+He is the Plant Manager at Sun Chemical in Burlington.
+Sun Chemical is the world leader in manufacturing and supply of printing inks and graphic arts materials to the printing industry.
+As a member of the Business Community, very involved in and supported of inclusive employment.
+Joe has been a community partner with Community Living Hamilton’s Employment Access Program since 2001.

 Brad Pugh